Healthy Homes Assessment Eastbourne

 Home Assessments Eastbourne for Rental Properties

-There are a myriad of things to look over when conducting the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are a myriad of concerns to check during the house assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
 A few examples are:

-The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be significant for property managers and landlords.
-For expert guidance, contact us today and book your rental properties home assessment.
+The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling could be significant for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties